nexusdev/hack-recovery/README.md

-after this we also format the balance to decimals and save it as simpleMarket.json
+After this we also format the balance to decimals and save it as simpleMarket.json